Boats at Blue Bank Resort in Hornbeak TN

 Crappie Fishing Technique

 Anglers will want to use the spider-rigging technique to catch lots of crappie.
 This is basically trolling with several poles spread out and held in a rack, typically from the boat’s bow.
-From above, with poles extended, the boat would resemble a spider walking across the surface; thus, the name.
+From above, with poles extended, the boat would resemble a spider walking across the surface.
 The tactic allows anglers to have many hooks in the water, all maintained at consistent depths while passing over the lake’s sunken cypress forest.
 Though in many places, above the surface, Reelfoot Lake may look like open water, but there are loads of stumps, logs and other features that crappie love.

 Consistency is the key when spider rigging, you want to keep all your baits at the same depth as you troll above submerged structure.
 Deep is a relative term at Reelfoot.
 This is not a man-made reservoir, so there are no tremendous depths to be found in much of the lake.
 This helps anglers better locate the fish.
 So, use your electronics to find schooling fish and simply present your baits at the level they’re holding.
 Most often this will also be at or slightly above submerged structures.